John-Abbott-College/6A6-Notes/labs/Lab_Testing_iOS.md

 6. Record the IP address: which should start with 10.101.X.X

-#### Visual Studio pairing with MAC
+## Visual Studio pairing with MAC

 1. Once you are ready to test your MAUI app on the iOS simulator, go back to the Development machine running Visual Studio.

+2. **IMPORTANT: ** Ensure Visual Studio is up to date with version 17.11.X  -where X is the latest version.

-2. On your development machine, open the Visual Studio Mac pairing tool:
+3. On your development machine, open the Visual Studio Mac pairing tool:

-3. Start pairing the mac and Windows machine:
+4. Start pairing the mac and Windows machine:

    <img src="images/ios/pair_mac1.png" height=300/>

-4. You might be prompted to install missing components such as `monoruntime` and the `dotnet` SDK, accept and continue.
+5. You might be prompted to install missing components such as `monoruntime` and the `dotnet` SDK, accept and continue.
 This step might take a while but not more than 15 minutes.

    <img src="images/ios/pair_mac_2.png" height=300/>

-5. If the connection is failing or the mac seems unreachable, ensure you can reach this `ip` address by running a `ping` to the mac ip from the development machine.
+6. If the connection is failing or the mac seems unreachable, ensure you can reach this `ip` address by running a `ping` to the mac ip from the development machine.

-6. Test out `ssh` to the mac to make sure remote connection is working.
+7. Test out `ssh` to the mac to make sure remote connection is working.
 If it's not working, restart the mac and repeat the admin privilege request. steps.

-7. If connection fails or stalls at the step of installing the required components, open Terminal on the Mac OS or ssh via command-line, while ensuring your have admin privileges, then install the maui workload:
+8. If connection fails or stalls at the step of installing the required components, open Terminal on the Mac OS or ssh via command-line, while ensuring your have admin privileges, then install the maui workload:

    > You can also connect via `ssh` and write this via command line on a Windows machine.